Health care workers picket outside US hospitals in multiple states, kicking off 3-day strike

 Hospitals generally have struggled in recent years with high labor costs, staffing shortages and rising levels of uncompensated care, according to Rick Gundling, a senior vice president with the Healthcare Financial Management Association, a nonprofit that works with health care finance executives.

-Most of their revenue is fixed, coming from government-funded programs like Medicare and Medicaid, Gundling noted.
+Most of their revenue is fixed, coming from government-funded programs such as Medicare and Medicaid, Gundling noted.
 He said that means revenue growth is “only possible by increasing volumes, which is difficult even under the best of circumstances.”

-Meanwhile, workers calling for higher wages, better working conditions and job security, especially since the end of the pandemic, have been increasingly willing to walk out on the job as employers face a greater need for workers.

-The California legislature has sent Democratic Gov. Gavin Newsom a bill that would increase the minimum wage for the state's 455,000 health care workers to $25 per hour over the next decade.
-The governor has until Oct.
-14 to decide whether to sign or veto it.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.